Jiingz/apex-seraph/README.md

 and communicates with the Teensy (as described below) for aiming.

 The Teensy receives a array of size which holds the X and Y coordinates where the aimbot should aim at.
 [Communication Function](https://github.com/Jiingz/apex-seraph/blob/main/sources/core/hardware/serial_controller.cpp#L9)
-The serial port sends the data sequential, so we can handle the values [sequential](https://github.com/Jiingz/apex-seraph/blob/main/sources/Hardware/serial_connection/serial_connection.ino#L17) aswell, since we never receive an array, instead we receive the values in a sequential order.
+The serial port sends the data sequential, so we can handle the values [sequential](https://github.com/Jiingz/apex-seraph/blob/main/sources/Hardware/serial_connection/serial_connection.ino#L17) aswell since we've never received an array.
+Instead we receive the values in a sequential order.

 # Features #